Editorial Polices

 * approval of the final version of the paper by all the co-authors and their written consent to publish it;

-* immediate reporting to the Editorial board about significant errors or inaccuracies in the publication.
+* immediate reporting to the Editorial Board about significant errors or inaccuracies in the publication.

 The reviewer and Editorial Board members should observe the following principles when evaluating the article for publication:

-* providing objective evaluation based solely on academic merit of the work and aimed at improving the quality of the text;
+* providing objective evaluation based solely on the academic merit of the work and aimed at improving the quality of the text;

 * informing the Executive Editor about potential conflict of interest and suspicion of plagiarism;